 1st Major subjects

 For this degree, choose one of the following subjects as your 1st Major:

 See below for a list of other subjects that you can take as either a 2nd Major (8 papers), Minor (4 papers) or elective papers.

 With the BCS you'll gain the skills to pitch news stories to journalists, write powerful speeches that resonate with audiences, and create content that tells a compelling story.

 You'll also learn how to create positive relationships with key stakeholders, lead and motivate teams of people to deliver changes, translate communication strategies into action, and take steps to build or repair an organisation’s reputation.

 In third year, you'll take advanced papers that build expertise in your major and minor subject/s, covering industry topics such as digital marketing, events management, media relations, health communication, and much more.

-Our graduates go on to pursue exciting careers in a wide range of organisations.
-Watch videos of Public Relations graduates here.
+Our graduates go on to pursue exciting careers in a wide range of organisations, watch videos of them below: